Brad Garlinghouse: Career

 The whitewashing of unflattering details from Garlinghouse's Wikipedia page was a subject of discussion by Financial Times in August 2020.

 On December 23, 2020, the U.S. Securities and Exchange Commission (SEC) issued a complaint alleging that Garlinghouse, Ripple Labs and Ripple Chairman Chris Larsen had committed multiple breaches of securities laws.
 While the case was pending, Garlinghouse criticized the SEC's lack of clarity on the status of Ripple's products, referring to SEC chairman Gary Gensler as an autocrat and tweeting, that "without clear jurisdiction, ambiguity masquerades as power".
 In July 2023, presiding judge Analisa Torres of the United States District Court for the Southern District of New York, held that the company's crypto token offering was "not a security", enabling the token to be relisted on exchanges.
 In November 2023, the SEC dropped all claims against Garlinghouse and Larsen.
 As a result of these, and other regulatory efforts by the SEC, cryptocurrency regulation became a wedge issue in the 2024 presidential election.
 This lead Garlinghouse and others to believe that the federal government's War on Crypto indirectly helped Trump become re-elected.

+On April 21, 2026 Brad was awarded the Harvard Business School Business Leader of the Year award for 2026.
+He was interviewed on stage by the Ripple co-founder and Chairman, Chris Larsen.
+The event took place at the Julia Morgan Ballroom in San Francisco, in front of over 200 people.